Sanglorian/orcus/Orcus Rulebook - current.md

 **Recoveries:** Creatures have a number of recoveries, which allow them to heal outside of combat (and sometimes in combat).
 **Recovery value:** How much a creature heals after spending a single recovery, equal to one quarter their maximum HP.
 **Staggered:** A creature is staggered when its current HP are half or fewer its maximum HP.
+**Streak:** The player characters complete a streak every two encounters they face without stopping for a long rest.

 **Adventurer (tier):** Characters, creatures, items, powers, etc. that are between levels 1 and 10 are in the adventurer tier.
 **Prestige (tier):** Characters, creatures, items, powers, etc. that are between levels 11 and 20 are in the prestige tier.